 Alito’s majority opinion tries to distinguish these rights from the abortion right: “… we emphasize that our decision concerns the constitutional right to abortion and no other right.
 Nothing in this opinion should be understood to cast doubt on precedents that do not concern abortion.”

-The dissenters strongly disagree: “The majority could write just as long an opinion showing, for example, that until the mid-20th century, ‘there was no support in American law for a constitutional right to obtain [contraceptives].’
+The dissenters strongly disagree: The majority could write just as long an opinion showing, for example, that until the mid-20th century, “there was no support in American law for a constitutional right to obtain [contraceptives].”
 So one of two things must be true.
 Either the majority does not really believe in its own reasoning.
 Or if it does, all rights that have no history stretching back to the mid- 19th century are insecure.

 Private Sexual Activity